A BEAUTIFUL BEGINNING . . .

 The clean, artistic lines of four Ionic columns complete, rather than dominate the home’s entry and sit in near perfect complement to 16 white pillars that uphold the front, second-story balcony.
 An elegant, carved balustrade lines the wide staircase which leads to the second of three stories.
 Sunlight warms the air with scents of wax and wood polish rising from the main hall, paneled in oak, and hardwood floors that run throughout the 15-room home.

-Commissioned by Wendell Hurlbut and built in 1906 by renowned architect Kirtland K. Cutter, the Harold Hurlbut Mansion was gifted by Wendell to his son, Harold, and daughter-in-law as their domestic residence.
+Commissioned by Wendell Hurlbut and built in 1906 by renowned architect Kirtland K. Cutter at a cost of $20,000, the Harold Hurlbut Mansion was gifted by Wendell to his son, Harold, and daughter-in-law as their domestic residence.

 A MEANINGFUL PAST . . .